fufunoyu/CZ4045---NLP/README.md

 The review dataset file are omitted to save space in project directory.
 Please place your `CellPhoneReview.json` dataset file in the `dataset/` folder.

 ## Project Installation Guide
 Project setup is as simple as the following 2 steps
-#### Install package requirements
+#### 1. Install package requirements
 The following command will install the required python packages.
 ```
 $ pip install -r requirements.txt
 ```

+#### 2. Download NLTK models
-In addition, the following NLTK models need to be downloaded to run some of the features provided by `NLTK` such as `pos tagging`.
+The following NLTK models need to be downloaded to run some of the features provided by the `NLTK` i.e. `pos tagging`.
 Run the following codes on a python interpreter.
 ```
 >>> import nltk
 >>> nltk.download('punkt')